CedricAbd/Robot-IDE/src/fastapi-backend/README.md

 ```

 ### 4) Backend start
-Run the following commande to start the API:
+Run the following command to start the API:
 ```bash
 python3 main.py
 ```